 Attorney General's Advisory Committee on American Indian/Alaska Native Children Exposed to Violence: Ending Violence so Children Can Thrive

 This report was created as part of the Defending Childhood Initiative created by Attorney General Eric H. Holder, Jr.

 Background Information on Trauma Among American Indian and Alaskan Native Communities

 The National Congress of American Indian Policy Research Center developed a resource that emphasized the growing recognition of trauma among American Indian and Alaskan Native communities.

-Childhood Trauma Series in Indian Country
+Childhood Trauma Series in Indian Country (PDF)